Malcolm Subban

-Malcolm-Jamaal Justin Subban (/ˈsubæn/ SOO-ban; born December 21, 1993) is a Canadian professional ice hockey player who plays goaltender for HC Dynamo Pardubice of the Czech Extraliga.
+Malcolm-Jamaal Justin Subban (/ˈsubæn/ SOO-ban; born December 21, 1993) is a Canadian professional ice hockey player who plays goaltender for HC Dynamo Pardubice of the Czech Extraliga (ELH).
 Subban was selected by the Boston Bruins of the National Hockey League (NHL) in the first round, 24th overall, of the 2012 NHL entry draft.
 He also previously played for the Vegas Golden Knights, Chicago Blackhawks, Buffalo Sabres, and Columbus Blue Jackets.
 He played junior hockey in the Ontario Hockey League with the Belleville Bulls.

 His older brother, P. K., is a now-retired Norris Trophy-winning defenceman.
 His younger brother, Jordan, is a former draft pick of the Vancouver Canucks.

 Early life

 Subban was born in Toronto, Ontario, to parents Karl and Maria.
 Karl starred in basketball at Lakehead University, becoming the team's fifth all-time leading scorer.
 Subban's brothers, P. K. and Jordan are also hockey players.
 P. K., the eldest, won the Norris Trophy in 2013 and played for the Montreal Canadiens, Nashville Predators, and New Jersey Devils.
 His younger brother, Jordan, was selected in the fourth round by the Vancouver Canucks during the 2013 NHL entry draft and currently plays for the Dornbirn Bulldogs of the Austrian Hockey League (EBEL).
 His older sister, Nastassia, played basketball at York University, ending her university career as the all-time leading scorer in Ontario University Athletics.
 Subban began playing hockey at age 3 and played defence until age 12.
 After switching to goaltender, he began playing in the Midget AAA level Greater Toronto Hockey League.
 With the Mississauga Reps, he made it to Canada's 2010 National Midget AAA Championship, where he started the final.
 He allowed only three goals on 58 shots in a loss.